marsan186/admin/README.md

 ## Documentation

-The documentation for the CoreUI Free Angularp Admin Template is hosted at our website [CoreUI](https://coreui.io/angular/)

 ## Contributing

 Please read through our [contributing guidelines](https://github.com/coreui/coreui-free-angular-admin-template/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.